soderling-lab/SynaptopathyProteomics/docs/Methods.md

 ### Intrabatch regression
 Each experimental cohort was prepared in two batches.
 This was necessary because the ultra-centrifuge used held a maximum of six samples.
-This intra-batch batch effect was recorded for 6/8 experiments.
+This intra-batch batch effect was recorded for 6 of 8 experiments.

 This batch effect was quantified as the absolute value of the median biweight correlation between batch and a sample’s first principal component.
-A quantifiable batch effect was identified and removed for Shank3, Syngap1, and Ube3a (cortex) and Shank2 and Ube3a (striatum) experiments.
+We utilized the ComBat function from the sva package (Johnson et al., 2007), to adjust data for this batch effect.
 If there was no evidence of a batch effect (bicor less than 0.1), then ComBat was not applied.
-We corrected for this batch effect using the ComBat function from the sva package (Johnson et al., 2007). in two batches.
+A quantifiable batch effect was identified and removed for Shank3, Syngap1, and Ube3a (cortex) and Shank2 and Ube3a (striatum) experiments

 ### IRS Normalization
-Internal reference scaling equalizes the protein-wise mean QC measurements across experimental batches.
 We observed that although 82.7-87% (Cortex and Striatum, respectively) of proteins were reliably quantified across all four experiments, peptide identification overlap was considerably lower.
 Only 24-34% of peptides were